indigits/sparse-plex/docs/start.rst

 * Optimization toolbox

-Third party library dependencies
+Third party library dependencies (optional)

 * CVX http://cvxr.com/cvx/
 * LRS library https://github.com/andrewssobral/lrslibrary
 * Wavelab http://statweb.stanford.edu/~wavelab/
-*

 We repeat that only some parts of the library and examples depend on the third party libraries.
 You